tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 **regex** for short, is a sequence of characters that specifies a set of strings.
 They are often used for pattern-matching in text.

-For example, suppose you ask someone to type a phone number in a web form, they could type it in at least these ways: "(778) 782-3111", "778-782-3111", "778.782.3111", "7787823111".
-All are correct ways to write a phone number, and it's possible to write *one* regular expression that matches all those formats.
+For example, if you ask the user to type a phone number in a web form, they could type it in many different ways: "(778) 782-3111", "778-782-3111", "778.782.3111", "7787823111".
+All are correct ways to write a phone number, and it's possible to write *one* regular expression that matches all of them.

-Most languages provide support for regular expressions in a library that can be imported.
+Most languages that provide support for regular expressions do so in a library that is imported.
 Ruby is a bit different: regular expressions are built into the language itself.

 # String Matching: Matching a Digit